-When I was growing up I always wanted a clapper.
-You know, one of those devices that connected to a light switch and allowed you to clap twice and your lights would go on or off.
-The idea of not having to get out of bed to hit the switch was a dream.
-The clapper was the closest to light automation the world had ever come.
+When I was growing up I always wanted a clapper in my house.
+You know, one of those devices that connected to a light switch and allowed you to clap twice and your lighting would go on or off.
+The idea of not having to get out of bed to hit the light switch was a dream.
+The clapper was the closest to lighting automation the world had ever come.

-But now, in 2017, the clapper is buried, and duly replaced with the incredible technology of the future, automated lighting.
+But now, in 2019, the clapper is buried, and duly replaced with the incredible technology of the future, automated smart home lighting.

 Exploring Some Options

-Depending on how much time you have and how much money you want to spend, you can light up your whole house and create commands that group them in various ways, or even allow you to turn them on one by one.
+Depending on how much time you have and how much money you want to spend, you can light up your whole home automation system and create commands that group them in various ways, or even allow you to turn them on one by one.

 The more commands you program, the more your Amazon Echo will understand.
 This means you can make different lighting arrangements for various times of day, circumstances, and settings.
 Dimming is also an option for those who prefer reduced lighting.